Terahertz-Induced Nonlinear Response in ZnTe: Results and Discussion

 When fitting this model to data, we also have to take causality into account.
 Specifically, the probe pulse cannot interact with portions of the pump pulse that arrive at the ZnTe crystal before the probe.
 We therefore also multiply with a half-window Heaviside function $\theta(t-t_0)$ where $t_0$ denotes the time at which the pump pulse first arrives at the sample position.

 After combining the different prefactors in equation~\eqref{eq:polarfinalTPF}, the following equation is used for the model:

 After acquiring the reference waveforms $E_\text{probe}(t)$ of the terahertz probe pulse and $E_\text{pump}(t)$ of the terahertz pump pulse, the model is fitted to the experimental data.
 The results are shown in Fig.~\ref{fig:MeasurementVSModel}.
+For better visualization of the accuracy of the fit, the envelope of the measured waveforms is represented as blue crosses in Fig.~\ref{fig:MeasurementVSModel}b and c.
 The model captures the main features of the experimental data very well.
 The terahertz interactions in ZnTe can therefore be described as a terahertz-induced electro-optic Kerr nonlinearity at terahertz frequencies induced by the terahertz pump pulse and probed by the terahertz probe pulse.

 We obtain the fit parameters $a=0.013\pm0.002$, $b=(3.6\pm1.7)10^{-9}\text{m}/\text{V}$, and $c=(6.7\pm0.7)10^{-15}\text{m}^{2}/\text{V}^2$.
-Hereby, $a$ describes the change in transmittance of the STE wafer due to the optical excitation, $b/2$ is an estimation for the second order susceptibility $\chi^{(2)}\approx 1.8\cdot 10^{-9}\text{m}/\text{V}$ and $c/3$ an estimation for the third order susceptibility $\chi^{(3)}_\text{fit}\approx 2.2\cdot 10^{-15}\text{m}^{2}/\text{V}^2$.
+Hereby, $a$ describes the change in transmittance of the STE wafer due to the optical excitation, $b/2$ is an estimation for the second order susceptibility $\chi^{(2)}\approx 1.8\times 10^{-9}\text{m}/\text{V}$ and $c/3$ an estimation for the third order susceptibility $\chi^{(3)}_\text{fit}\approx 2.2\times10^{-15}\text{m}^{2}/\text{V}^2$.

-Wagner \textit{et al.} reported values for $\chi^{(2)}$ at optical frequencies up to $\chi^{(2)}\approx0.45\cdot 10^{-9}\text{m}/\text{V}$, which is of the same order of magnitude as our obtained value~\cite{wagner_dispersion_1998}.
+Wagner \textit{et al.} reported values for $\chi^{(2)}$ at optical frequencies up to $\chi^{(2)}\approx0.45\times10^{-9}\text{m}/\text{V}$, which is of the same order of magnitude as our obtained value~\cite{wagner1998dispersion}.

 We further emphasize that it is not possible to describe our results without including the term proportional to $E_\text{pump}^2(t)$ in Eq.~\eqref{eq:model}.
 Figure 4c demonstrates this fact, showing the best fit to the data with the parameter $c$ constrained to zero, producing a clearly inferior fit.